RaenonX-DL/dragalia-data-parse/README.md

 # Notes

-Most of the sample skill data for correctness checking will locate at `test_transformer/test_skill`.

-Some skill data will be different from what is on [Gamepedia][Gamepedia].
-This is most likely due to some human reading errors or outdated information because of the v2.0 update.
+Some skill data in the tests is different from what is on [Gamepedia][Gamepedia].

 [Gamepedia]: https://dragalialost.gamepedia.com/